soundbytesdotme/south-park-soundboard/README.md

 Instantly playback your favorite South Park quotes with on-demand audio clips.

-Listen to quotes from characters such as Cartman, Kyle, Stan, Kenny, Butters, Randy, Towelie, Mr. Garrison, Tweek, Mr. Hankey, Chef, PC Principal, Mr. Mackey, Terrance and Phillip, and so much more, all straight from your phone!
+Listen to quotes from characters such as Eric Cartman, Kyle Broflovski, Stan Marsh, Kenny McCormick, Butters Stotch, Randy Marsh, Towelie, Mr. Garrison, Tweek, Mr. Hankey, Chef, PC Principal, Mr. Mackey, Terrance and Phillip, and so much more, all straight from your phone!

 Explore the depths of the South Park universe by going through alter-egos of characters such as Cartman's "The Coon", Kenny's "Mysterion", Butters' "Professor Chaos", and even more niche alter-egos like Cartman's "Officer Cartman", which was featured in the Season 2 episode, "Chickenlover", and many more.